nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/understand-expression-and-scripting-languages-used-in-nuxeo.md

 - `Event.getName()` - returns the event name

-For example, if you have a document which can be obsolete, you could update a field in the *In the MVEL* expression of an Automation Chain called for the "Lifecycle transition event" event:
+For example, if you have a document which can be obsolete, you could update a field in the MVEL expression of an Automation Chain called for the "Lifecycle transition event":

 `Document > Update property`